Legal Travel to Cuba Held His Imagination. Then the Cuban People Captured His Heart

-Alumni volunteer Peter Dykstra stood on the southernmost point of Key West, Florida and imagined he could reach out over 90 miles of water and touch the Cuban coastline.
+For years, alumni volunteer Peter Dykstra stood on the southernmost point of Key West, Florida and imagined he could reach out over 90 miles of water and touch the Cuban coastline.
 But the country remained a mystery to him while it was “off limits” to Americans.
-Now, through Global Volunteers, Cuba travel is fully legal and was “an invitation he couldn’t resist.”
+But when Global Volunteers made legal Cuba service travel fully accessible, it was “an invitation he couldn’t resist.”
 In Ciego de Ávila, Peter was introduced to the “real Cuba” that he shares here.

 By Peter Dykstra